 Screen Editor Emeritus Ian Driscoll is the screenwriter of numerous gutter-level films including the Harry Knuckles series, Jesus Christ, Vampire Hunter, The Dead Sleep Easy and Smash Cut.
 His day job is in advertising, which helps explain the drinking.
 And, because he apparently needed another thing to keep him busy, he recently became a partner in running Ottawa’s oldest surviving cinema, the Mayfair Theatre.
 If he had a band, he would name it Two-Panel Marmaduke.
 For his particular take on the Gutter, check out, “Dangerous Because it Has a Philosophy.”
 (Retired from The Gutter)

-Jim Munroe has written three science-fiction novels.
+The Cultural Gutter co-founder and Videeogames Editor Emeritus Jim Munroe has written three science-fiction novels.
 His videogame column in eye is called Pleasure Circuit.
 His No Media Kings website is home to his projects as well as many do-it-yourself articles on movie and book making.
-He lives with his wife in Toronto’s Annex neighbourhood but enjoys an occasional trip to Liberty City, where he’s shot a lot of video.
-For his particular take on gutter culture, check out, “Vive Le Gutter!”
-(Retired from The Gutter)
+He lives in Toronto but enjoys an occasional trip to Liberty City, where he’s shot a lot of video.
+For his particular take on gutter culture, check out, “Vive Le Gutter!“ (Retired from The Gutter)

 Video Games editor Andrew Smale has retired from The Gutter.